liugangcode/torch-molecule/docs/source/additional.rst

    - ⏳ GDSS and more

 3. **Representation Models**
-   - ✔ MoAMa, AttrMasking, ContextPred, EdgePred
+   - ✔ MoAMa, AttrMasking, ContextPred, EdgePred, InfoGraph
    - ⏳ more models and pretrained checkpoints

 .. note::